 Our tool can help you use this deduction properly

-As part of the Consolidated Appropriations Act (2021), the deductibility of business meals is changing.
-Food and beverages will be 100% deductible if purchased from a restaurant in 2021 and 2022.
+As part of the Consolidated Appropriations Act (2021), the deductibility of business meals has changed.
+Food and beverages were 100% deductible if purchased from a restaurant in 2021 and 2022.
 This temporary 100% deduction was designed to help restaurants, many of which have been hard-hit by the COVID-19 pandemic.

 Entertainment expenses, like a sporting event or tickets to a show, are still non-deductible.
 However, team-building activities for employees are deductible.